Fojx/Fojx/README.md

 * 💻 PHP | Go
 * 🐧 Linux Server Management
 * 🔒 Security
+* 🐳 Docker | Kubernetes
+* 🔄 CI/CD
+* 🌐 DNS Management

 ## Current Work
 * Working on various backend projects using PHP and Go.
+* Implementing Docker and Kubernetes in project deployments.
+* Ensuring CI/CD practices for efficient development workflows.

+## Notable Achievements
+* Successfully migrated a large application from Laravel to Go.
+* Implemented a robust security system for a high-traffic application.
+* Managed a Linux server network for a large corporation

 ## Past Work
 * System Administrator